MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 The UVC-CPV2FaceAuth data payload is a 32-bit unsigned integer.
 The high order 16-bit represents the 0 based index of the media type list exposed by the RGB pin.
 The low order 16-bit represents the 0 based index of the media type list exposed by the IR pin.

-For example, a Type 3 Camera which exposes the following media types, in the order declared from the RGB pin:
+For example, a Type 3 Camera that exposes the following media types, in the order declared from the RGB pin:

 - YUY2, 640x480@30fps